geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 A JAM stack website could cost less to build than a dynamic website.
 Updating content on a JAM configured properly with a headless CMS would be a simple task.
 As a static website would not generally require a dedicated database, the monthly running cost would be higher than a static website but lower than a dynamic one.

 With an array of new offerings and SAAS, a JAM stack website can be running potentially free too.
-For example a JAM website can be hosted on [Netlify](https://www.netlify.com/) with [Forestry](https://forestry.io/) as a CMS for no monthly cost but with limits.
+For example, a JAM website can be hosted on [Netlify](https://www.netlify.com/) with [Forestry](https://forestry.io/) as a CMS for no monthly cost but with limits.
 You can also explore [Stackbit](https://www.stackbit.com/) to put it all together and get a website working with just clicks.

 ## Summary